YaleSTC/android_testing_training/README.md

 #### Automatized UI Tests

 Automatized UI tests have been around for a while, but the newest "Toy" for doing these is Espresso, released by Google in 2016.
 One thing that must be said about automatized UI testing is that it is rather crude and requires a lot of code to test relatively basic things.
 In this part, there is no exercise -- I'd like you to read [this article by Google](https://developer.android.com/training/testing/ui-testing/espresso-testing.html).
 Then, please visit the `UITest` branch of the project and see a sample test that I have written.
-The test illustrates everything the article mentions!
+The test illustrates everything the article mentions and shows how and when reflection is useful (expect for testing private methods of course).

+Few notes considering the test: It is not the most basic of tests.
+We create our own `ActivityTestRule` to explicitly control when the web requests are fulfilled, we use reflection to see when such requests are fulfilled etc. We could have restructured the class itself (VolleyRequestQueue) to always be explicitly started/stopped and we could have added a counter for the number of requests pending, however this would make the usage of such a class annoying.
+The point of reflection here is that we do not have to do any of the above and the `RequestQueue` is still simple to use and it is testable!

-You should notice that I am using functions that aren't very well documented within Volley such as `addRequestFinishedListener()` for `RequestQueue`.
-Whenever you need any such functions, a good practice is to look within Google source code (all of android is open source!).
+You should notice that I am using private variables that aren't very well documented within Volley such as `mRequestQueue` for `RequestQueue`.
+Whenever you need any such variables, a good practice is to look within Google source code (all of android is open source!).
 Bear in mind that any undocumented code may be subject to changes that are not announced and such practice might lead to hardship in upgrading libraries.
-That said, the current function used is the basis of the whole `RequestQueue` class and is likely safe to use.
+That said, the current variable used is the basis of the whole `RequestQueue` class and is likely safe to use.
+Even so, it might be a good idea to maintain such a queue explicitly within your class (here `VolleyRequestQueue`) just to make sure that the behaviour of the class will not change without notice!

 ### The End